stivale/stivale/STIVALE2.md

 ```
  Base Physical Address -                    Size                    ->  Virtual address
   0x0000000000000000   - 4 GiB plus any additional memory map entry -> 0x0000000000000000
-  0x0000000000000000   - 4 GiB plus any additional memory map entry -> VMAP_HIGH
+  0x0000000000000000   - 4 GiB plus any additional memory map entry -> HHDM start
 ```
-Where `VMAP_HIGH` is specified in the mandatory `stivale2_struct_vmap` tag.
+Where HHDM start is returned in the Higher Half Direct Map tag (see below).

 If the kernel is dynamic and not statically linked, the bootloader will relocate it, potentially performing KASLR (as specified by the config).